Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Personal accident insurance covers you and your passengers in any accident.
-Specifically, you’ll be covered for the costs of medical assistance, ambulances and death up to your coverage level.
+Personal accident insurance covers you and your passengers for medical assistance, an ambulance or death up to your coverage level.

 Collision damage waiver

-With a collision damage waiver, you’ll pay a reduced cost or nothing at all if your rental car is stolen or damaged.
-This is also called a physical damage waiver or a loss damage waiver.
+A collision damage waiver releases you from responsibility for rental car damage, helping you pay less or nothing if the rental is stolen or damaged.
+The waiver is also called a CDW, physical damage waiver or loss damage waiver.

-- Typical coverage: Varies depending on rental car agency
+- Coverage: Varies depending on rental car agency

 Personal effects coverage

-Personal effects coverage reimburses you for the theft of your possessions from the rental car.
-This coverage typically extends to members of your family as well.
+Personal effects coverage reimburses you for theft of your possessions from the rental car.
+This coverage can extend to family as well.

 Supplemental liability protection